 NC Division of MH/DD/SAS is seeking one LME/MCO to implement a successful Child Tiered Care Coordination Pilot.
 This child tiered care coordination model connects two at-risk populations of youth and their families to behavioral health services.
 Youth and families involved in child welfare and juvenile justice have high rates of exposure to trauma and high behavioral health needs.
 Assessing, treating, and coordinating their behavioral health and life domain needs can assist social services in maintaining and reunifying youth with their families and can assist juvenile justice in keeping youth from moving deeper into the justice system.
-This pilot will focus on youth ages 6-21 years of age in three to four judicial districts.
-The LME/MCO must also subcontract with a Provider who already has a demonstrated record of positive outcomes when serving youth involved with child welfare and juvenile justice.
+This pilot will focus on youth ages 6-21 years of age in two to three judicial districts.
+The LME/MCO must also subcontract with a Provider who already has a demonstrated record of positive outcomes when serving youth involved with child welfare and/or juvenile justice.
 Additionally, it is important that the work be family driven and youth guided.
 The care coordination pilot will include the following tiers.

-- Tier 1: LME/MCO Liaisons and Family Navigator co-located at juvenile justice and child welfare offices. - Tier 2: Includes Targeted Case Management for Youth with low to moderate level needs and access to DSS/JJ Liaisons and Family Navigator.
-Applicants can offer additional ideas on how to meet other Care/Coordination/care coordination needs of their child welfare and juvenile justice population in this tier. - Tier 3: High Fidelity Wraparound (Intensive Care Coordination), an evidence-based service planning model with family/ youth support team members for youth entering, currently placed and exiting out-of-home placements--Primary focus population for the pilot
+- Tier 1: LME/MCO Liaisons and Family Navigator co-located at juvenile justice and child welfare offices. - Tier 2: Includes DSS/JJ Liaisons and Family Navigator, co-located at juvenile justice and child welfare offices.
+Applicants can offer additional ideas on how to meet other Care/Coordination/care coordination needs of their child welfare and juvenile justice population in this tier. - Tier 3: High-Fidelity Wraparound (Intensive Care Coordination), an evidence-based planning model with family/ youth support team members for youth entering, currently placed and exiting out-of-home placements--Primary focus population for the pilot

-In the pilot site, juvenile justice will continue to use the GAIN Short Screener to identify youth with mental health and substance use concerns.
-The county's department of social services agency will use a screening instrument that is approved by the NC Division of Social Services.
+In the pilot site, juvenile justice will continue to use the GAIN Short Screener to identify youth with possible mental health and substance use concerns.
+The county's department of social services agency will use a screening protocol and tool/s that are approved by their leadership.
 Several critical components for success of the pilot are: 1) access to trauma informed comprehensive clinical assessments.
-Part of the pilot will be training clinicians in provider agencies in conducting a trauma informed comprehensive clinical assessments; 2) tracking outcomes and providing data to the university partner; and 3) additional positions at DMHDDSAS and through contractors to provide project Coordination and implementation support.
+Part of the pilot will be training clinicians in provider agencies in conducting a trauma informed comprehensive clinical assessments; 2) tracking outcomes and providing data to the university partner and referring interested and eligible families to the evaluation; and 3) additional positions at DMHDDSAS and through contractors to provide project Coordination and implementation support.
 These positions will provide the necessary infrastructure for more responsive program development, consultation, and technical assistance in the pilot sites.